PhonePe/drove-orchestrator/docs/docs/localservices/operations.md

 !!!note
     API operation payloads use the `opSpec` field.
 Some model classes/OpenAPI annotations may refer to `clusterOpSpec`; use `opSpec` in request JSON.

+## Emergency deactivation behavior

+Drove has an internal emergency deactivation safety path for local services.

+- If adjustment/replacement style operations are cancelled while a service is `ACTIVE` or `CONFIG_TESTING`, state can move to `EMERGENCY_DEACTIVATION_REQUESTED`.
+- In this state, controller automatically submits a `DEACTIVATE` operation to move service to a safe inactive state.
+- While in `EMERGENCY_DEACTIVATION_REQUESTED`, only `DEACTIVATE` is accepted by command validation.

+!!!warning
+    `EMERGENCY_DEACTIVATION_REQUESTED` is a system safety state.
+Users should not treat it as a normal steady state.

 ## How to initiate an operation